 The camp is closed from 1st April to 31st May every year, so the island cannot be visited during April/May.
 When the camp reopens in June, it’s dry season until October, and this is generally a more comfortable time to visit weather-wise.
 However, the green season has its rewards, not least the increase in bird numbers due to the influx of migrant species!
 Birding is at its best from December to February.

 As the guest accommodation at Rubondo Island Camp includes a family cottage and a suite for honeymooners, this property is suitable for most types of traveller.
-For more information, please take a look at our description of the camp and by all means contact a member of the YZ team to discuss holidaying on this idyllic island!
+For more information, please take a look at our description of the camp and by all means contact a member of our safari travel experts to discuss your vacation on this idyllic island!